Degrassi: The Next Generation: Critical reception

-In spite of these comments, The N held back one of the more controversial episodes of the first season, which showed a character losing control after taking an ecstasy pill, and refused to broadcast it until it was presented with an edited copy from the producers.
+In spite of these comments, Noggin/The N held back a controversial episode from the first season, which showed a character losing control after taking an ecstasy pill.
+According to Stohn, "the people at Noggin felt there weren't enough repercussions to the drug use, so we re-edited it and added some dialogue to satisfy the network."
 The N also refused to broadcast two episodes from the second season that featured a storyline about date-rape until suitable edits could be made, and withheld other episodes from season three that showed a fourteen-year-old character having an abortion after having consensual sexual intercourse with her boyfriend, and feeling no regrets.
 The decision caused an uproar amongst fans who organized a petition that caught the attention of the New York Times, as well as CBC, the National Post and the London Free Press in Canada.
 The episodes eventually aired three years later as part of an "every episode ever" marathon, with very little advertisement from the network.
 Another storyline was featured in the media after ten children from a Québécois school were found to have a number of cuts on their bodies.
 They said they had copied the show when one character began self harming herself in an episode.

 Comparisons between Degrassi: The Next Generation and other genre specific series have also been made throughout the run.
 Jake Surette, a writer with AfterElton.com, a website which focuses on the portrayal of homosexual and bisexual men in the media, reported on the portrayal of two Degrassi: The Next Generation gay characters.
 "Degrassi features ongoing stories of real-life teen dilemmas—including intense gay and lesbian storylines—and does it without the righteous, 'On a Very Special Blossom' endings that many teen dramas and sitcoms thrive on."
 Kevin Thompson of The Palm Beach Post said the series "is told from a teenager's point of view since the writers have no interest in appealing to a broad-based demographic like the writers on, say, Fox's The O.C. ... it connects with teens on their level".
 PopMatters's Jodie Janella Horn also compared it with The O.C., saying that while scenes from Degrassi could be "actual scenes from my actual teenage life ...
 The O.C. will never remind me of anything in my life", adding that it is the most unnervingly accurate series ever of the high school genre.